 Our customers drive us forward with their passion for doing their analytics right.
 In return, we strive to make pursuing those passions easier.
 Our software analyzes complex data with sound techniques that would be computationally difficult by other means.
 Our resellers around the world reach a diverse group of laboratories in the commercial and academic communities.
 We also distribute several other excellent products to support your bioinformatics needs.

-In the spring of 2004, scientists Mark Turner, Brian Searle, and Ashley McCormick came together with an idea.
+In the spring of 2004, scientists Mark Turner, Brian Searle, and Ashley McCormack came together with an idea.

 They each knew the informatics problems that faced the proteomics community.
 There were miles of Excel spreadsheets full of data, multiple search engines with no way of combining results, and repetitive and exhausting analytical practices.
 At the NIH/NIST Peptide Fragmentation Workshop in 2004, Brian and Mark heard all these problems mapped out during a presentation by David Tabb.
 That night, they sat in their hotel room and brainstormed solutions, motivated to improve the field of proteomics.